Share:

 What is multi-tenancy in the cloud?

 Multi-tenancy is all about sharing.
 In terms of a cloud environment, it means that multiple customers – or tenants – are served by a single instance of an application.
-While each tenant is physically integrated, they are also logically separated; they share computing resources such as configurations, user management rules and data – which can all be customized to some extent by the user.
+While each tenant is physically integrated, they are also logically separated; they share computing resources such as configurations, user cloud management rules and data – which can all be customized to some extent by the user.
+But, despite sharing the cloud, all of their data is kept separate.

-Multi-tenant architecture is widely used in both public and private clouds.
-In fact, you probably use, or are at least familiar with, this multi-tenant Software-as-a-Service (SaaS) applications: Google Apps, Microsoft 365, Netflix and Shopify.
+Multi-tenancy in cloud computing is widely applied in both public and private clouds.
+In fact, you probably use, or are at least familiar with, these multi-tenant Software-as-a-Service (SaaS) applications: Google Apps, Microsoft 365, Netflix and Shopify.

 The upside of multi-tenancy